pafable/k8s-platform/README.md

 # K8S Platform
 ___

-This serves all of the necessary apps to bootstrap a kubernetes cluster.
+This serves all the necessary apps to bootstrap a kubernetes cluster.
 At the moment this will only deploy to a local k8s cluster running on Docker Desktop.

 ### Apps to be deployed onto a cluster
 1. ArgoCD